deeso/memscrimper-volatility3/README.md

 # Notes

 Address spaces are loaded as layers.
-Generally, volatility was intended to analyze one file, so there is no real support for loading (multiple) files for analysis.
+Generally, volatility was intended to analyze one file, so there is no real support for loading (multiple) files for analysis via the CLI.
-The easiest way for me to load the diff and reference files was to create a configuration file and then load files in the layers when the layers were being loaded.
+The easiest way for me to load the diff and reference files was to create a configuration file and then load files in the layers when the layers were being loaded based on the configuration.

 The `MemscrimperLayer` takes the information in the configuration file, and loads the diff and reference files.
 This layer overloads the read functions